icediceice/rh-std-playbook/Playbook/Auto-Patching/README.md

 # AAP 2.5 Execution Environment OS Patching

+> **Optimized for Red Hat Ansible Automation Platform 2.5 Execution Environments**

 This playbook provides a comprehensive, enterprise-grade solution for automated OS patching across Linux (RedHat/Debian families) and Windows environments, specifically designed for Ansible Automation Platform (AAP) 2.5 execution environments.
+All tasks are tagged, idempotent, and check mode friendly.
+The playbook and survey are optimized for AAP job templates and execution environments.

 ## 🚀 Key Features